SS Adderstone: Adderstone

 In 1926 two German engineers, Dr Gustav Bauer and Hans Wach, had increased the efficiency of a triple expansion engine by adding a turbine driven by exhaust steam from the low-pressure cylinder, and adding the power from the turbine to the same propeller shaft via a fluid coupling and double-reduction gearing.
 This increased both fuel efficiency and power, and gave ship operators the option of either more speed or greater economy.
 By 1928, British ships such as Boniface were also being built with Bauer-Wach machinery.

-White's sought to combine a reciprocating engine and a turbine in a way that was more efficient than the Bauer-Wach system.
+White sought to combine a reciprocating engine and a turbine in a way that was more efficient than the Bauer-Wach system.
 For this, it needed a ship that already had reduction gearing for two engines to drive one propeller shaft.
 Boswell had this arrangement for her two turbines.
 Reduction gearing had been used for steam turbines since Vespasian in 1908, but reciprocating engines had continued to be designed and built to drive the propeller directly, and therefore to run at the same slow speed as the propeller.

-White's bought Boswell, renamed her Adderstone, registered her in Newcastle upon Tyne, and added wireless direction finding to her navigation equipment.
+White bought Boswell, renamed her Adderstone, registered her in Newcastle upon Tyne, and added wireless direction finding to her navigation equipment.
 They replaced her high-pressure turbine with compound engine that had four cylinders: two high-pressure and two low-pressure.
 Steam from the boilers passed through a superheater and reheater before entering the high-pressure cylinders.
 Steam exhausted from the high-pressure cylinders passed through the reheater again before entering the low-pressure cylinders.
 Hence steam on its way to the high-pressure cylinders re-heated steam on its way to the low-pressure cylinders.